-Dolby Atmos takes the longstanding 5.1 surround sound but adds extra height channels to provide a more enveloping sound effect in your room.
-Rather than have sounds of raindrops, or a helicopter moving around the same height as your ears with 5.1 for example, with Atmos you'll be able to hear rain falling from above or a helicopter moving from over your head and over into the distance.
+Dolby Atmos takes the longstanding surround sound, home cinema concept but adds extra height channels to provide a more enveloping sound effect in your room.
+Rather than have sounds of raindrops, or a helicopter moving around the same height as your ears with 5.1, for example, Atmos means you'll be able to hear rain falling from above or a helicopter moving from over your head and over into the distance.
 At least, that's the theory.

-It introduces new speaker configurations, such as 5.1.4, where there are five speakers around the room, one subwoofer and four height channel speakers.
-You could also have 5.1.2, 7.1.2 or 7.1.4.
+It introduces new speaker configurations, such as 5.1.2, where there are five speakers around the room, one subwoofer and two height channel speakers.
+You could also have 5.1.4, 7.1.2 or 7.1.4.
 If you want some extra low-end grunt, you can also add an extra subwoofer into the mix.

 Dolby Atmos isn't defined by the number of channels, per se, but by the enhanced ability to deliver this more immersive sound experience.
-That's a line that's being used more and more by Dolby and supporting brands as a wider range of Dolby Atmos enabled devices become available.
+That's a line used by Dolby and supporting brands as a wider range of Dolby Atmos-enabled devices are made available.